warrior-ride-buddies/warrior-ride-buddies.github.io/index.md

 - Start off by creating your profile including your name, profile photo, UH email address, and neighborhood.
 - Categorize yourself as a driver, rider, or both if you’re willing.
 - Drivers must include the following information about their car: year, make/model, and license plate.
-- Rider’s will have a recommended gas-money contribution for their drivers depending on their distance from campus.
+- Riders will have a recommended gas-money contribution for their drivers depending on their distance from campus.
 - Adjust your desired arrival times for each day of the week.
 - Once your profile is completed, it will be visible on the app’s home page, which is a map populated with other commuters shown in their general starting locations.
 Users can interact with the map by clicking on other’s profiles and filtering them by various categories.
 - Coordinate with other users that have similar commutes by clicking their profile and using our in-app messaging system.